Ivan-Sahir/cf_ai_soc_analyst/PROMPTS.md

 # AI Prompt History

+**Note:** I used Google Gemini throughout the development process.
+Below are the primary prompts I used to generate the system architecture and code.
+I have omitted small debugging and syntax questions for clarity.

 ## Prompt 1:
 "I need to build a log analysis tool using Cloudflare's platform.
 The main goal is to create a 'SOC Analyst AI' where a user can paste a log, and an LLM explains what it means.
 The project has to include: Cloudflare Workers (backend logic), Workers AI (Llama 3 for analysis), Workers KV (analyzed log history), and Cloudflare Pages (HTML frontend).